gregorias/toggle.nvim/README.md

   </p>
 </div>

-Toggle is a modern, extensible Neovim plugin for toggling options ala [unimpaired.vim][unimpaired] written in Lua.
+Toggle is a modern, extensible Neovim Lua plugin for toggling options ala [unimpaired.vim][unimpaired].

+Do you have togglable options that you ocassionally want to change during your Neovim session?
+For example:

+- You usually have `nowrap` on, but sometimes you need to turn on wrapping for those long lines to see what’s going on.
+- You want to quickly diff two buffers by setting `diffthis` on them.
+- Completion turns out to be useless for the current buffer, so you want to quickly disable it.
+- You usually work with `conceallevel`, but you need to decrease it from time to time to double check your Markdown.

+Then Toggle is a plugin for you!

 ## ⚡️ Requirements